 At St Florence VC School we believe our ambassadors have the opportunity to enhance their experiences, recognise achievement outside the classroom and further develop their life skills, whilst reinforcing the schools ethos of Courtesy, Cooperation and Commitment.
-We have many ambassadors these include: Head Girl and boy, Deputy Head girl and Boy, Music, Sport, Criw Cymraeg and digital Leaders
+We have many ambassadors: Head girl and boy, Deputy Head girl and boy, music, sport, criw Cymraeg and digital leaders

 Our Criw Cymraeg are a team of children chosen to help promote the use of the Welsh Language both inside and outside of school.
 They help encourage all members of the school community to speak Welsh on a daily basis.
 Criw Cymraeg meets on a fortnightly basis and chooses a “Phrase of the Fortnight”.
 They plan and deliver a whole school assembly to share the phrase as well share simple stories and teach new songs.
 Criw Cymraeg will be developing their ideas so please keep an eye on our Twitter page for more regular updates!

 Digital Leaders are pupil leaders for the technology that is used in our school.
 There are children representatives from every year group who are interested and enthusiastic about using technology, with a willingness to learn and share.
 They spread good behaviour with technology, support teachers, support fellow pupils and are able to showcase what is possible.
 More importantly, they develop their own skills and become examples for what is achievable in school.